-You can configure the network parameters for the SBA upgrade and recovery process, using the parameters under the [NetworkCardConfiguration] section in the .ini file.
+You can configure the network parameters for the SBA upgrade and recovery process, using the parameters under the [NetworkCardConfiguration] section in the \.ini file.

 Note: These network settings are used only for communication between the OSN and an FTP server or a local network for downloading the image file, as described in Section 29.9 on page 214.
-The IP address of the OSN LAN port is assigned only after initialization (by a DHCP server or manually), as described in Section Error!
-Reference source not found. on page Error!
-Bookmark not defined..
+The IP address of the OSN LAN port is assigned only after initialization (by a DHCP server or manually), as described in Section 30.4 on page 15.

-Use DHCP for obtaining IP address (recommended and default): Set the EnableDhcp to 1, as shown below:
+■ Use DHCP for obtaining IP address (recommended and default): Set the EnableDhcp to 1, as shown below: